homebysix/GraphMyTunes/RELEASING.md

 ## Step 2: Publish to TestPyPI

-1. From the dev branch, create and push a new tag:
+1. Create and push a new tag using the release script:

         ./scripts/release.py 1.2.3  # adjust to match actual version

+   This script will:
+   - Update the version in `pyproject.toml`
+   - Commit the version change
+   - Create and push a git tag (`v1.2.3`)
+   - Trigger the automated CI/CD workflow

-1. GitHub Actions will automatically publish to TestPyPI and post a comment with verification instructions.
+1. GitHub Actions will:
+    - Publish to TestPyPI
+    - Post a comment with next steps

-1. Install from TestPyPI:
+1. Install from TestPyPI and test:

         .venv/bin/python -m pip install --upgrade -i https://test.pypi.org/simple/ GraphMyTunes==1.2.3

-1. Perform manual tests:

         .venv/bin/graphmytunes --version
         .venv/bin/graphmytunes --help
         .venv/bin/graphmytunes /path/to/itunes.xml

 ## Step 3: Publish to PyPI and GitHub

-1. From the dev branch, create and push a new tag for the final release:

-        ./scripts/release.py 1.2.3  # adjust to match actual version
+1. Go to [GitHub Actions](https://github.com/homebysix/GraphMyTunes/actions/workflows/publish.yml) and manually trigger the workflow:
+   - Click "Run workflow"
+   - Select the tag you want to publish (e.g., `v1.2.3`)
+   - Set "Target repository" to `pypi`
+   - Click "Run workflow"

-1. GitHub Actions will automatically publish to PyPI and post a comment with next steps.
+1. GitHub Actions will:
+   - Publish to PyPI

-1. After successful PyPI publication, GitHub will automatically create a GitHub release with changelog notes and post a success notification.
+   - Create a GitHub release with changelog notes
+   - Post a success notification

 1. Confirm the package is available on [PyPI](https://pypi.org/project/GraphMyTunes/):